 Islamorada is all about activities on, in, and under the water.
 Naturally, that includes diving.
 The History of Diving Museum is an incredible source of information about the underwater world, humankind’s attempts to explore it, and the techniques and equipment that have been used over the centuries.
 It also pays tribute to the Florida Keys’ protection of sea life and contributions to the sport of diving.
 A lot of special events and conferences take place here, so consult the schedule before you visit.

-Experience The History Of The Area At The Florida Keys History & Discovery Center
+3. Experience The Florida Keys History & Discovery Center

 There is a lot more to the Florida Keys than lovely beaches and pretty fish.
 The history of the area is a long and interesting one, and there’s no better place to learn about it than the Florida Keys History & Discovery Center, located at the north end of the Islander Resort.